x-company/xbuild/README.md

 ## How to use it

 For your Development Needs we create a CLI Tool called *xbuild-mgr*.
 This tool helps you to create easily Services for your own Docker Images. *xbuild-mgr* is a NodeJS Tool which can installed with `npm install -g xbuild-mgr`.
-To create a Basic Layout call `xbuild layout create`.
+To create a Basic Layout call `xbuild layout create <imagename>`.
 To add an Service call `xbuild service create <servicename>`

 ## Development Dependencies